yannbelief/php-pdo-helper/README.md

 		->update(["col1"=>"val1","col2"=>"val2",...,"coln"=>"valn"]);
 ```

 So I include NotORM under GPL 2.0.
-You can use notORM's functionalities by:
+You can use NotORM's functionalities by:

 ```php
 	$tables = $db->notORM();